 For More Help

-If signs of sibling rivalry last more than 6 months, you may want to seek help.
-You may contact:
+If signs of sibling rivalry last more than 6 months or pose danger to the physical or psychological safety of any family member, you may want to get help.

-- Children's Hospital Guidance Centers.
+- Big Lots Behavioral Health Services at Nationwide Children’s Hospital.
 Call (614) 355-8080.
 Individual and family counseling is provided for children and their families.

 For more information on healthy parenting, you may also contact:

 - your child's doctor

 - a leader at your place of worship

 - your child's school or day care center

 - Nationwide Children's Hospital Community Education at (614) 355-0662 or online.
 Active Parenting classes are offered throughout the year.